kistlin/lager_qt6_standalone/README.md

-# Standalone snake example of lager
+# Standalone snake/todo example of lager
-This is a copy of the snake example from [1].
+This is a copy of the snake and todo example from [1].
 Few changes necessary to make it compile and work with Qt6 were made.

 ## Setup
 ### Get sources